Our Care Extends Beyond Our Walls

 A child might return to school with scars, a prosthetic arm or leg, or a wheelchair, but they’re still the same inside.
 Our School Re-entry Program educates teachers, classmates and other individuals about the child’s injury or condition and how they can support the child in their transition back to school.

 Team Impact is a therapeutic program that pairs children with local collegiate sports teams.
 Children visit participating collegiate athletic facilities where they meet with athletes to practice team skills and build confidence.
-Contact the child life at 215-430-4198 for more information and to get connected with local athletes in our program.
+Contact the child life department at 215-430-4198 for more information and to get connected with local athletes in our program.

 Shriners Children's Philadelphia offers a wide variety of programs and services that cater to the overall health and well-being of our patients and their families.
 View all patient programs and services offered by Shriners Children's.